xiaolingzhou98/Interpretable-weighting-framework/README.md

 * pytorch 1.9.0<br>
 * torchvision 0.10.0<br>

-Running Explainable weighting framework on benchmark datasets (CIFAR-10 and CIFAR-100).
+Running Interpretable weighting framework on benchmark datasets (CIFAR-10 and CIFAR-100).
 -------
 Here are two examples for training imbalanced and noisy data:<br>
 ResNet32 on CIFAR10-LT with imbalanced factor of 10:<br>